 For a long time I’ve understood that to imagine and also to build a new future, we need to examine the past.
-I’ve spoken about that in various places, and much of my work carries that ‘echo in the bone’ of injustices which have to be corrected.
+I’ve spoken about that in various places including the Royal Academy and St Mary’s University, and much of my work carries that ‘echo in the bone’ of injustices which have to be corrected.

-I alerted the Haberdasher’s Company to this in Spring 2020.
+I alerted the Haberdasher’s Company to Robert Aske’s profits from slavery in Spring 2020.
 I heard nothing.

-Students and parents at the Schools and alumni also began to ask questions.
+Students, parents and the Schools’ alumni also began to ask questions.